 Undercharging your clients is one of the mistakes freelance writers make that affects them more than others.
 Since a freelance writer is often competing in a global market, they find themselves up against bids for projects that are dirt cheap compared to normal rates.

 It can seem tempting to lower your rates if you need the income.
 However, lowering your rates only decreases your value as a freelancer and tells future clients that you’re willing to work for less.
-By maintaining a fair rate, you are also educating clients on how much an expert rate costs and that selling out to a cheaper rate might not be worth it.
+By maintaining a fair rate, you are also educating clients on how much an expert costs and that selling out to a cheaper rate might not be worth it.

 This strategy also allows you to speak to the right clients – those who are willing to pay for expert content – so you aren’t making do with clients who won’t fully appreciate your work.
-When you charge the rate you are due, you are given a chance to show clients why you are the best choice and why your work will add value to their project.

 3. You’ve Set Your Rate Too High

-While in mistake #2 we discussed undercharging, it’s also important to realize that some freelancers are guilty of overcharging, or more specifically, overestimating your skills.
+It’s also important to realize that some freelancers are guilty of overcharging, or more specifically, overestimating your skills.

 When it comes to freelance writing, there’s a huge range of budget sizes you’ll encounter during your career.
 This is because budgets will vary depending on what the client needs.
 When the client pays more for your services, know that they will expect more in return.
-Experience is one such expectation, as clients are typically looking for someone who has performed a similar task once or twice in their past.
+Experience is one such expectation, as clients are typically looking for someone who has performed a similar task once or twice in the past.
 They won’t pay an experienced rate for an amateur.

 Be humble, ask for a smaller starting rate if you’re new to the market.
 And try to learn as much as you can before you decide to raise what you’re earning.

-Sometimes, being humble just won’t work if you want to succeed.
 Being humble can stem from low self-confidence or poor habits you developed growing up (Mom and Dad telling you not to brag).
 Being humble might also reflect an unawareness of the market, or you may simply be unfamiliar with how to market your abilities.

 5. You’re Difficult to Work With

 This one may be hard to swallow.
-Unfortunately, if you’re not getting long-term work as a freelance writer, it may be because your clients don’t seem to get along with you much.
+Unfortunately, if you’re not getting long-term work as a freelance writer, it may be because your clients don’t seem to get along with you.
 Contract writing is still a business of relationships after all, and many clients will prefer to work with someone who is flexible, more open and generally friendlier.

 As a freelancer, your job isn’t to make buddies.
 However, it is important to recognize the human aspect when working with a client.
 Ask the client what their expectations are, always listen to what they have to say, communicate your doubts and problems often, and know that you could speak with your client about anything work-related.